kedro-org/kedro/docs/source/07_extend_kedro/03_custom_datasets.md

 from pathlib import PurePosixPath from typing import Any, Dict

+from kedro.io import
-from kedro.io import AbstractVersionedDataSet, Version from kedro.io.core import get_protocol_and_path
+from kedro.io.core import AbstractVersionedDataSet, get_filepath_str, get_protocol_and_path, Version

 import fsspec
 import numpy as np